The variance of a general class of multiplicative functions in short intervals: Proof of Proposition

-By moving the contour of integration to the line $\Re(s)=\frac{1}{2}$ we capture the pole at $s=1$ and the residue at this point cancels with the second term $e^y B_h(k)$.
-Thus, for any real $\omega$ we obtain that
+By shifting the contour of integration to the line $\Re(s)=1/2$, we capture the pole at $s=1$ and eliminate the contribution of the residue at this point when combined with the second term $e^y B_h(k)$.
+As a result, for any real $w$, we obtain that

 The Plancherel formula gives